Scyld Cloud Auth¶

 - Space-separated list of hosts that are permitted to authenticate users via password and allow a user’s first login.
 This should be restricted to the portal only.

 - Space-separated list of hosts that are permitted to authenticate users via password.
-This should be restricted to the Insight and SCW hosts.
+This should be restricted to SCW hosts.
 IPs and standard CIDR notation is supported.

 If SCM is using LDAP for user authentication,